Dotnetkashi/ReactApp/README.md

-# ReactApp
-Practice webapp for react application
+# Practice webapp for react application